 T. Users are responsible for leaving the room clean and configured according to the chart on the wall.
 Charges will be assessed for damages, required extra cleanup, or reconfiguration of the room.
-Please see page 5 for Fees & Charges.
+Please see Section VI.
+Fees & Charges.

 U. Notices or flyers announcing the users' event, or use of the room, may be placed on the Meeting Room door only on the day of the event.